-GETTING OUT AND INTO BED
+GETTING IN AND OUT OF BED

 - Use a firm mattress.
-If your bed is low, have it raised on blocks. - Have a night light lamp nearby so that you do not have to stretch or twist to turn the lamp off or on. - Arrange your commonly used items so that they are on top or in a top drawer of the night stand.
+If your bed is low, have it raised on blocks. - Have a night light lamp nearby so that you do not have to stretch or twist to turn lamp off or on. - Arrange your commonly used items so that they are on top or in top drawer of night stand.